cnumr/best-practices/chapters/BP_023_en.md

 ### Description

 Use CSS properties instead of images.
-Style sheets are much smaller, especially when compressed.
+Style sheets are much smaller, especially when they are compressed.
 Calling for a stylesheet only generates a single HTTP request while using many images generates many HTTP requests (one HTTP request for each image).

 ### Example